mohofar/CovidCtNet/README.md

 3. Run all cells of `/Code/training and testing/Training-CovidCTNet.ipynb`in sequential order.

 * If you want to train the model from scratch, don't use any weight loading in step 3.
-*  If you want to train the model of BCDUNet there are two weights available in `Weights` table.
-(1) `Trained BCDUNet on Kaggle dataset` (Follow its link for more description) is a model which we have used for initializing weights for training our model.
-It is trained on lung segmentation task.
-(2) If you want to use a trained model on our dataset, please use `Trained BCDUNet on our dataset` weights which is the results of our training.
 * To train the 3D CNN model and classify if the CT image of the new patient is COVID-19, CAP or Control; you can either initialize weights of our trained model in the third link at the table, or train from the scratch on your own.

 ## How to test the model